DrDrei/nvim/README.md

-# nvim
+# NVIM configs for DrDrei

-personal nvim configs
+Personal nvim configs

-credit to Chris@Machine: https://github.com/LunarVim/Neovim-from-scratch
+credit to Chris@Machine, most of the configs are from him: https://github.com/LunarVim/Neovim-from-scratch